Academic Catalog

 Student Right to Know

-Snow College's drug and alcohol policy, crime awareness and campus security statistics, graduation rates, athletic participation rates, financial aid information, and the complete FERPA policy are available here.
+Snow College's drug and alcohol policy, crime awareness and campus security statistics including hazing incidents, graduation rates, athletic participation rates, financial aid information, and the complete FERPA policy are available here.
 Paper copies are also available by contacting the Student Success Office, Room #206 Greenwood Student Center, (435) 283-7100.

 Snow College provides information regarding graduation/completion and transfer rates.
 The information is provided in compliance with the Student-Right-to-Know-Act of 1990 (P.L.
 101-42).
 The rates reflect the program graduation/completion or transfer status of those students entering the college as full-time, first-time freshman for a given cohort year as which point 150% of the normal time-to completion has elapsed.
 This information is located on the College Navigator website (http://nces.ed.gov/collegenavigator/).
 Use school name: Snow College.